ibm-cloud-architecture/governed-ml-ops/README.md

 4.a.
 Follow the same instruction for this substep as in Part 1.

 4.b.
 Create a group level Development Project for your group.
+Use the same zip file that you have used for creating the development project in Part 1.
 Add other group members (Data Engineer, Model Owner) to the project.

 4.c.
 Follow the same instruction for this substep as in Part 1.
 Use the group level Catalog, the group level Dataset and the group level Development Project.